 The wooded valley around our cabins at Deerpark tells a story of tin and silver mining, gunpowder mills and Victorian life.
 Best enjoyed with our Forest Ranger, whose love of the history and the natural landscape is infectious, end your walk back at the Forest Ranger Basecamp, where you can see Victorian artefacts that have been unearthed as part of the Deerpark Dig.

 Liskeard, the nearest town to Deerpark, is a short 20-minute drive away.
-Once there, you can choose from a series of walks featured on the Visit Liskeard website, with descriptive and evocative names such as Hills and Mills, Up and Under the Viaducts and Town and Country.
+Once there, you can choose from a series of walks featured on Visit Liskeard, with descriptive and evocative names such as Hills and Mills, Up and Under the Viaducts and Town and Country.

 Looe and Polperro, seven miles from Deerpark are on the 1,014km Southwest Coast path.
 For seasoned walkers, there are two sections of the path to enjoy.
 Par to Polperro, a challenging 21km of towering cliffs and hidden coves and Polperro to Portwinkle, a strenuous but varied walk with rewarding views.
-If you want something less challenging, there is a selection shorter and circular walks, which capture the drama and history of this stunning coastline.
+If you want something less challenging, there are a selection shorter and circular walks in Cornwall, which capture the drama and history of this stunning coastline.

-Take a short drive to Cardinham Woods for a choice of walks from easy woodland meanders to steep climbs.
+For woodland walks in Cornwall, take a short drive to Cardinham Woods for a choice of trails from easy meanders to steep climbs.
 Lady Vale Walk is a pretty 3.2km trail that is accessible to wheelchairs and pushchairs.
 Callywith Woods walk takes you on a climb to the top of the woodland, with views up the valley to Bodmin Moor.
-In all, there are four walking trails which combine forest, river, wildlife and views.
+In all, there are four Cornwall walking trails here, which combine forest, river, wildlife and views.
 Great for walking the dog too.
+Visit Forestry England for Cardinham Woods parking.

 Bodmin Moor is an ever-changing yet everlasting landscape of wild open spaces, ancient woodland and prehistoric landmarks.
 Enjoy the 6.4km circular walk to Stannon Moor, passing Bronze Age stone circles and taking in panoramic views.
 Other famous landmarks, not to be missed, are the Minions and the Cheesewring and, the highest point on Bodmin Moor, Brown Willy.
 If a pub is an essential landmark on your walk, try one of the walks from St Breward, or St Clether to the Rising Sun.